oscarbenedito/oscarbenedito.com/content/blog/2019-09-23-upgrading-providers.md

 #### Search

 I thought the search engine would be the hardest service to substitute, however, there are a lot of good alternatives.
-The one I went for is [DuckDuckGo](https://duckduckgo.com/) which works pretty well and also works if you are connecting to the internet through the [Tor network](https://www.torproject.org/).
+The one I went for is [DuckDuckGo](https://duckduckgo.com/) which works pretty well and also works if you are connected to the internet through the [Tor network](https://www.torproject.org/).

 #### Others

-I never had to substitute the web browser since I already used [Firefox](https://www.mozilla.org/firefox/), and as for the photo hosting service, I just don't upload them online anymore and I use the [Simple Galley](https://simplemobiletools.com/) app (you can install it for free from [F-Droid](https://f-droid.org/en/packages/com.simplemobiletools.gallery.pro/)).
+I never had to substitute the web browser since I already used [Firefox](https://www.mozilla.org/firefox/), and as for the photo hosting service, I just don't upload them online anymore and I use the [Simple Gallery](https://simplemobiletools.com/) app (you can install it for free from [F-Droid](https://f-droid.org/en/packages/com.simplemobiletools.gallery.pro/)).
 I also substituted Android's custom ROM, but I will talk about that some other time.

 #### Temporarily not replaced